 Discussion

 Between 1987 and 2017, the total number of publications pertinent to global surgery has steadily increased.
 The peak was observed during 2015, the golden year of global surgery in which the Lancet Commission on Global Surgery launched its report Global Surgery 2030 and the WHA68.15 was unanimously adopted by all WHO Member States (1).
 In addition, the proportion of open access articles increased significantly, encompassing 40-60% of all publications in the past decade.
 Unsurprisingly, the majority of global surgery publications originate from the West African, East African, Southern African, South Asian, and Southeast Asian regions.
 Similarly, the most common surgical subspecialties included obstetrics and gynaecology, general surgery, and paediatric surgery.
-On average, higher citation counts were observed per article for papers originating from authors affiliated to institutions located in high-income countries.
+On average, higher citation counts were observed per article for papers originating from authors affiliated to institutions located in HICs.

 Bibliometric analyses are an important means of assessing the scope, rigor, and inclusion of publications and allow the scientific community to highlight strengths, weaknesses, and existing gaps in medical literature (8).
 Previous analyses identified existing gaps in global health research between authors from HICs and those from LMICs (19).
 In particular, it was found that HIC authors are more likely to publish as a first author compared to LMIC authors (20).